isomerpages/enterprisesg-sac-old/_about/08-working-with-regulators.md

 An accreditation body conducts a thorough evaluation of a CAB in its practises, staff and management.
 CABs are evaluated against international standards such as the ISO/IEC 17020, 17021, 17025, Guide 65.
 Accredited CABs are regularly re-examined to ensure continual compliance with the accreditation requirements, so that they maintain a high quality standard of technical expertise and competency.

+Additionally, accreditation helps to improve efficiency by eliminating the need for re-testing and re-sampling of goods and services.
+This is done through SAC's independent assessment of CABs, which provides objective assurance that that they have met applicable standards.

 ## Search for CABs

 The accreditation schemes that SAC operates are Management Systems Certification Bodies, Inspection Bodies, Product Certification Bodies, Verification & Validation Bodies, Calibration and Testing Laboratories, Proficiency Testing Providers as well as Good Laboratory Practice.
 Each scheme offers a specific set of capabilities, and they are altogether designed to accommodate the different products and services currently in the market.